Giving a First Phone

 2. Why do I want my child to have a phone?
 What are the most basic communication features that will meet my needs as a parent?

 3. Have I thought through the potential impacts of getting a phone?
-E.g., what may be the upsides and downsides for my child?
+E.g., what may be the upsides and downsides of various features on a phone - for my child?
 And for me as a parent?
+More features means more parenting.

 4. What could a phone unintentionally replace (e.g., reading, hobbies, alone time)?
 Are there activities I want to safeguard for my child?
 How will I do that?

 Is now the best time to give your child a mobile device that takes great responsibility and maturity to use well?
-Again, clinical psychologist, Dr. Demi Rhine, offers our favorite list of questions, which we’ve adapted below:
+Clinical psychologist, Dr. Demi Rhine, offers our favorite list of questions, which we’ve adapted here:

 1. Is your child self-aware?
 Can they recognize when screen time is negatively affecting them?
 Can they take a break or get off if they are getting harmed emotionally or physically by their time online?